21-aditya/IBM-Project-29907-1660133639/Project Development Phase/Sprint 1/README.md

 2. A Machine Learning code that classifies the inputted image(works on the dataset provided by IBM) - submitted as a .pynb file.
 3. A Machine Learning code that classifies the inputted image(works on the dataset collected by us) - submitted as a .pynb file.
 4. Dataset Webscrapper code - submitted as .py file.
+5. A python file which acts as the backend script(server-side) and helps in redirection to various subdomains in the application - main.py.

 Dataset link -